asthapipania/Healthy.io/heal.io_website/public/mkdocs/docs/Advantages.md

 # ✅ Advanatages

-Here are the advantages of RapiDoc healthcare service:
+Here are the advantages of Health.io healthcare service:

 - **Convenient access to healthcare services and medical information:** Users can access healthcare services and medical information anytime, anywhere.